staying-up/staying-up/README.md

 i'm 14teen, please iwec if your 18+.

-i go off mode often, or get bored + ignore a lot, plus block. so please be wary with me, but you can be also carefree i have internet humor >_<
+ i have internet humor so please bare with me..  >_<

 i loev men i loev men i love him sm man why are men so hot like..